 Step 4: you get what you need.

-To find a proper used laptop, you should:
+To find a properly used laptop, you should:

 - Monitor the prices.
 Look through available offers on websites and at stores, compare prices, and consider how much a used laptop can cost (based on its wear).